 The volunteer spends time with the patient or caregiver and develops a friendship.
 Hospice tries to match volunteers and patients with similar hobbies and likes.

-> Respite Volunteers
+> Caregiver Respite

 The volunteer sits with the patient to provide a few hours respite for the caregiver.